dchester/jsonpath/README.md

 // ]
 ```

-#### jp.nodes(obj, pathExpression)
+#### jp.nodes(obj, pathExpression[, count])

 Find elements and their corresponding paths in `obj` matching `pathExpression`.
 Returns an array of node objects where each node has a `path` containing an array of keys representing the location within `obj`, and a `value` pointing to the matched element.
+Returns only first `count` nodes if specified.

 ```javascript
 var nodes = jp.nodes(data, '$..author');